 Appendicitis is a complicated condition.
 While the cause of appendicitis is relatively unknown, it is critical that it's caught before it progresses, potentially causing the appendix to burst.

-looked at the use of antibiotics in uncomplicated cases of appendicitis in children as a potentially better option than surgery for some kids.
+A recent study looked at the use of antibiotics in uncomplicated cases of appendicitis in children as a potentially better option than surgery for some kids.

 UR Medicine pediatric surgeon Dr. Christopher Gitzelmann believes more research is needed in order to make a definitive decision.
 However, he cautions that avoiding surgery in the beginning could lead to more complicated issues in the long run.